Apply for Citizenship through Marriage

 What happens at the citizenship interview?

-An applicant for United States citizenship by marriage should also be prepared to demonstrate their English language abilities, as well as their mastery of U.S. history and civics.
+An applicant for United States citizenship by marriage should also be prepared to demonstrate their English language abilities (English test), as well as their mastery of U.S. history and civics (Civic test).
 When attending the spousal citizenship interview, an N-400 applicant should be prepared to supply a variety of documents.

 What to bring to your citizenship interview?

-If you are attending an interview for naturalization, you should bring your green card, any state-issued identification, as well as all passports and travel documents.
+If you are attending an interview for naturalization, you should bring your green card, state-issued identification such as driver license, as well as all passports and travel documents (no matter valid or expired).
 Further, you should bring evidence of your valid marriage, any name change papers, and documents that show that prior marriages were terminated.
-The U.S. citizen spouse should also be prepared to show a birth or naturalization certificate to prove their citizenship.
+You should also be prepared to show a birth or naturalization certificate or valid passport to prove your spouse’s U.S. citizenship.

 Other documents that the USCIS lists that you probably need to provide at your citizenship interview include financial documents, such as jointly filed tax returns, joint bank statements, and other evidence of commingled money.
 Lease or mortgage paperwork, travel history, registration for selective service, and dependent and support documents also may be necessary.
 Learn more about what documents to bring to your citizenship interview in our article Documents to Bring to Your N-400 Citizenship Interview.

 DYgreencard — Application preparation + lawyer review, at an affordable price.